mczielinski/ob-analytics/README.md

-# obAnalytics
+# ob-analytics

 [![License](http://img.shields.io/badge/license-GPL%20%28%3E=%202%29-blue.svg?style=flat)](http://www.gnu.org/licenses/gpl-2.0.html)

 Limit Order Book event processing and visualisation.

-**obAnalytics** is an Python package (translated from the original R package) intended for visualisation and analysis of limit order data.
+**ob-analytics** is an Python package (translated from the original R package) intended for visualisation and analysis of limit order data.
 The package is experimental and is based on the R code used to create the visualizations in this original [Limit Order Book Visualisation](http://parasec.net/transmission/order-book-visualisation/) article.